Crispus: In literature

 Crispus became a popular tragic hero after the success of Bernardino Stefonio's neo-Latin tragedy Crispus, which was performed at the Jesuit Collegio Romano in 1597.
-Closely modelled on Seneca's Phaedra, this became a model of Jesuit tragedy and one of the main bases for Alessandro Donati's 1631 Ars Poetic and Tarquinio Galluzzi's 1633 Defense of Crispus.
+Closely modelled on Seneca's Phaedra, this became a model of Jesuit tragedy and one of the main bases for Alessandro Donati's 1631 Ars poetica Alexandri Donati Senensis e Societate Iesu and Tarquinio Galluzzi's 1633 Defense of Crispus.
 The play was adapted for the French stage by François de Grenaille as L'Innocent malhereux (1639) and by Tristan l'Hermite as La Morte de Chrispe ou les maleurs du grand Constantine (1645).
 It was performed as an opera in Rome (1720) and London (1721), where it was entitled, Crispo: drama, not to mention Donizetti's 1832 opera Fausta.
 The story is also retold and embellished in chapter 31 of Sir Walter Scott's novel Count Robert of Paris.
 When Evelyn Waugh reworks the story in his novel Helena (1950), Crispus is innocent.